Dev-Craig44/rn-fundamentals/README.md

 - To create a visually appealing `TextInput`, we can encapsulate it within a custom component that applies consistent styling and behavior across the app.

 - We're using `App` to distinguish our custom components from the built-in React Native components.

+### Refactoring: Extracting Default Styles

+- To avoid repeating default styles across multiple components, we can extract these styles into a separate file (e.g., `defaultStyles.js`) and import them wherever needed.